Must be MEMPHIS!

 We stayed right downtown at a new hotel, the Moxy.
 This Marriott property is hip and cool and is looking to attract millennial travelers.
 We were greeted with a complimentary cocktail at the front desk and received coins for future drinks as well.
 Newly renovated, they have parking on the facility with valet service.

-Right behind the hotel or, I guess it used to be the front of the hotel is a trolley.
+Right behind the hotel is the trolley trail, as a matter of fact, I think it was the front of the hotel.
 The Memphis Main Street Trolley is a part of the mass transit system of Memphis.
 I super duper loved how they kept the old trolley design.
-The route is basically just up and down Main Street and is an inexpensive ride.
+Thus the route is basically just up and down Main Street and is an inexpensive ride.
 IT only costs $1 each way!
-If you are tired of walking from Beale Street back to the hotel it stops right in front.
+If you are tired of walking up and down from Beale Street, just hop the trolley as it stops right in front.

 The Peabody & those ducks

-Our friends Megan and Robert came with us to visit this great town and they actually lived here for quite a while.
-Megan worked at the famous Peabody Hotel so she was quite familiar with the entertaining ducks that brought tourists from all over the world.
+Thankfully, our friends, Megan and Robert came with us to visit this great town and they actually lived here for quite a while.
+As a matter of fact, Megan worked at the famous Peabody Hotel so she was quite familiar with the entertaining ducks that brought tourists from all over the world.
 One of the first stops we made and within walking distance of our downtown digs.

 You may decide to stay at The Peabody, smaller rooms begin at about $129/night and go up to $1200/night for suites.
 A popular honeymoon or romantic anniversary splurge weekend in the Presidential or Romeo & Juliet Suite will require a separate email and a price quote depending on the time of year you book.
 It is quite luxurious and would be a special treat as there is a lot of history here too.